Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint 2016

-Learn how to insert shapes in PowerPoint for the Web.
+Learn how to change slide layouts in PowerPoint for the Web.

 Filed Under: